Skip to main content

 • Volume indicators to confirm the strength of moves

-If you're interested in building more complex multi-indicator strategies, How to Combine Two Indicators in TradingView Pine Script provides excellent guidance.
+If you're interested in building more complex multi-indicator strategies, How to Combine Two Indicators in TradingView Pine Script provides solid guidance.

 Dynamic EMA Periods

-Instead of using fixed periods like 9 and 21, some traders adjust their EMA periods based on market volatility.
+Instead of fixed periods like 9 and 21, some traders adjust their EMA periods based on market volatility.
 Higher volatility = shorter periods, lower volatility = longer periods.
-This adaptation can help reduce false signals in different market conditions.
+I haven't tested this approach extensively, so I can't vouch for it personally, but some experienced traders on TradingView swear by it.

 Common Mistakes (And How I Learned to Avoid Them)

-Mistake #1: Following Every Signal Early on, I thought every crossover was a golden opportunity.
+Mistake #1: Following Every Signal.
+I thought every crossover was a golden opportunity early on.
 Wrong.
 Quality over quantity always wins.

-Mistake #2: Ignoring Market Context Technical signals in isolation are dangerous.
+Mistake #2: Ignoring Market Context.
+Technical signals in isolation are dangerous.
 Always consider what's happening in the broader market.
+I ignored the November 2023 rally context and took bearish crossovers that got crushed.

-Mistake #4: Overcomplicating the Strategy The beauty of EMA crossovers is their simplicity.
+Mistake #4: Overcomplicating the Strategy.
 Don't add so many filters that you miss good opportunities.
+I've been guilty of stacking five indicators and getting no signals at all for days.

 Backtesting Your EMA Crossover Strategy